realestzeyu/Google-Ecommerce-Analytics/README.md

 While widely cited, this principle is often overlooked in business analytics.
 This project rigorously examines whether paid advertising **causes** higher conversions compared to organic traffic.

+> **Naivety of A/B Testing**

+While randomised controlled trials such as A/B tests remain the gold standard for causal inference, real-world constraints often make them impractical:

+1. **Limitations of Randomisation**
+   In practice, treatments and control groups are rarely truly randomised.
+It is often extremely difficult to achieve perfect random sampling irl.

+2. **Cost of Experimentation**
+   It is usually more practical to work with existing observational datasets rather than running an entirely new experiment or campaign.
+   *Example:* Instead of testing an advertising campaign on different randomised groups, you might simply run the campaign for everyone.

+3. **Ethical Concerns**
+   Some experiments raise ethical issues or are wholly unacceptable to conduct, particularly when the treatment could potentially harm individuals or groups.

+Thus, this project will take a more practical approach by using **general observational data**.

 ---

 ## 📂 Dataset Overview